nathan-a-king/website/content/posts/the-mirror-that-learned-to-speak.md

 The exchange has evolved but not transformed: where ELIZA merely rearranged our words, modern AI weaves them with vast patterns learned from human expression.
 Yet we remain the ones who bring meaning to the exchange, finding significance in statistical eloquence.

-> *ELIZA taught us to mistake reflection for conversation.
-Modern AI tempts us to mistake conversation for relationship.*
+> *"ELIZA taught us to mistake reflection for conversation.
+Modern AI tempts us to mistake conversation for relationship."*

 The illusion deepened, the utility multiplied, but the fundamental asymmetry remained.

----

 ## Speaking Into Ourselves